First-Coder/TS3-Webinterface/README.md

 ### Alpha ###
 ---------------------------------------------------------------------
-The Alpha of this Interface is finished!
+Version 2 of the Interface is currently preparing for the Closed-Alpha.
+We are searching for Alphatesters.
+You can be a part of the Alphatesters, if you fill out this form: https://goo.gl/forms/jKbaLUfJIi8DpuoL2

 ### Beta ###
 ---------------------------------------------------------------------
-We are running now the Open-Beta.
+Version 1 of the Interface is currently running in the Open-Beta.
+Feel free to use it :).

 ### Download ###
 ---------------------------------------------------------------------
-The Project will be published as GNU GPLv3!
+The Project is published under GNU GPLv3!
 You can download the current Version over the Release button or our [Homepage]!

 ### Problems or / and Wishes
 ---------------------------------------------------------------------